SAP/ui5-uiveri5/docs/usage/locators.md

   descendant: {id: /^bar/, properties: {text: "My Descendant Text"}}
 ```

-Multiple uses of one type of matcher in a single selector:
+You can use the same matcher multiple times in a single selector:
 ```javascript
 element(by.control({
   viewName: "myViewName",